What is edge computing and why does it matter?

 In retail logistics, for example, placing every application on the edge is complicated, as there are so many of them.
 Smart networking lets you create a type of homogeneous overlay that will allow any resource access to any application, whether it's on-premises, in the cloud or at a near-edge data center.

-To make edge computing and smart networking a reality for your organization, you need a smart partner.
+To make and smart networking a reality for your organization, you need a smart partner.
 Read more about our edge computing services.

 Arvind Aggarwal is Senior Manager, Enterprise 5G Solutions and Service Development at NTT.